 Isolated acute ACL tear injuries typically appear normal on plain x-ray films.
 However, the presence of a Segond fracture, which is a small avulsion fracture of the lateral tibial eminence, is highly suggestive of ACL rupture (3), and should be followed up with MRI.

-MRI is the most accurate non-invasive diagnostic modality in identifying a torn ACL, with sensitivity of 86% to 95.9%, and specificity of 91 to 95% (1). clear ofat specific locations.
-This appears as(>15 degrees).Tthis sagittal.
-This This may indicate the ACL is intact, but stretched out and may not be functional.
-We However, it is not necessary to proceed to an MRI prior to consulting with an orthopedic surgeon for ACL reconstruction in an athlete, when the clinical diagnosis is apparent based on the history and physical examination (14).
-Furthermore, ACL tears can be confirmed with arthroscopic evaluation, avoiding the high costs of MRI (14).
-This is a debated subject because, as previously stated injuries affecting the knee very often have combined lesions, which make an MRI a very important pre-operative test to plan and manage patients.
+MRI is the most accurate non-invasive diagnostic modality in identifying a torn ACL, with sensitivity of 86% to 95.9%, and specificity of 91 to 95% (1).
+When examining an MRI for an ACL tear, the physician must search for signs of injury.
+There are two types of signs, direct and indirect.
+The direct signs are the ones that are based on the appearance of the ACL and the indirect signs are those findings seen not directly on the ACL fibers.
+The clear sign of an ACL injury is the presence of bone bruising at specific locations.
+This appears as a distortion of the normal appearance of the bone either on the femoral side or the tibia.
+A normal ACL appears as dark signal with a normal trajectory (>15 degrees).The lack of this dark signal implies an ACL injury.
+Other signs are anterior tibial translation seen in a sagittal view.
+This is measured by tracing a vertical line from the femur towards the ground; the posterior aspect of the tibia must not be further than 7 mm.
+This has a sensitivity of 86% and sensitivity of 99% for ACL tears.
+Also when there is less than 15% elevation from the tibial tubercle.
+This may indicate the ACL is intact, but stretched out and may not be functional.
+We suggest discussing the MRI with a radiologist or orthopedic surgeon when in doubt of any of the findings.
+Knowing that only 10% of ACL tears are isolated ACL injuries, the majority of patients will require an MRI because this is an important pre-operative test to plan and manage patients.

 Do I need an operation for a torn ACL?

 The management of ACL injuries includes both non-surgical and surgical interventions.
 However, the optimal treatment following a torn ACL remains controversial (1,3,12,14,19).
 While surgical repair is widely used in the treatment of ACL rupture in athletes, non-surgical treatment has been considered to have good outcome in the general population (5).
-In all patients, we institute physical therapy after the injury rRegardless of whether surgical intervention will be a future option, the initial management of an ACL tear is a conservative one Conservative measures include reducing the hemarthrosis with rest, ice, compression, and elevation (RICE).
-Nonsteroidal anti-inflammatory agents are administered for pain relief.
-In addition, consistent physiotherapy is required to continue conservative management or consider a delayed ACL reconstruction.
+Surgery is not always indicated in patients who suffer tears.
+It is indicated in high-level athletes and in people wishing to continue playing sports, especially the ones with cutting movements or people that have major instability.
+In all patients, we institute physical therapy after the injury in order to gain quadriceps muscle and hamstring force because these have been shown to enhance recuperation by decreasing scar tissue and contractures.
+This has been shown in a randomized controlled study to produce better outcomes after surgery (40).

+At the urgent care center, the physician should begin with NSAIDs, ice, rest and may suggest a brace in order to decrease edema and help with stability even though this has no proven scientific data.
+(20)(21)

 Conservative Management

-Patients who choose to have a non-operative treatment are managed with consistent physiotherapy, which includes quadriceps strengthening and hamstring stretching.
+Patients who choose to have a non-operative treatment are managed with consistent physiotherapy, which includes quadriceps and hamstring strengthening and stretching .
 Diligence in these routine strengthening exercises is required to achieve a better functional outcome.
-Additionally, some studies have shown the support in the use of knee bracing in chronic ACL-deficient knees, and knees post ACL reconstruction.
-However, the role of functional knee bracing in an acute ACL tear injury remains unclear (20). bracing effect on improving quadriceps muscle strengthening or preventing post-traumatic osteoarthritis (20,21).
+Additionally, some studies have shown the support in the use of knee bracing in chronic ACL-deficient knees, and knees post ACL reconstruction (41)..
+However, the role of functional knee bracing in an acute ACL tear injury remains unclear (20).
+There is controversy overbracings effect on improving quadriceps muscle strengthening or preventing post-traumatic osteoarthritis (20,21) (41).